roboak/HireWheels/README.md

 # Steps to Start the Application

 1. Import the Project in the IntelliJ IDE
+2. Configure the database connection properties in the application.properties file
-2. Run the Project
+3. Run the Project

 # Note 1

-When the project is being executed for the first time, make sure that the following line is uncommented in the HireWheelsApplication.java file-
+When the project is being executed for the first time, make sure that the code calling the initService in the HireWheelsApplication.java file is uncommented.
-"initService.start();"

 This will call the initService which will pre-populate some of the tables in the database.

 # Note 2